 One of our strategic objectives is to promote a more just and equal society where people with convictions can move on positively in their lives.
 Through our support work we hear the voices of people living with convictions and the problems that they are facing.

 We have a powerful track record of influencing policy.
 This project enabled us to build a clearer policy strategy and action plan based on a body of evidence, including investigating, highlighting and seeking solutions to structural barriers where young people, women and BAME people with convictions are encountering additional disadvantage as a result of their criminal record.

 Through this project collate and analyse data, primarily drawing on data from our helpline and other support work to identify recurring, systemic and structural issues that could be resolved through changes in policy.

-The project produces evidence – drawn directly from the experience of people with convictions, including those who can look back on their conviction(s) with a clearer hindsight and perspective.
-This evidence directs future advocacy work for Unlock and suggest policy directions for the wider criminal justice and social inclusion agendas.
+The project produced evidence – drawn directly from the experience of people with convictions, including those who can look back on their conviction(s) with a clearer hindsight and perspective.
+This evidence directed future advocacy work for Unlock and suggest policy directions for the wider criminal justice and social inclusion agendas.

-It ensures that our policy work is well-informed and evidence-based.
-It enables us to articulate our position on key issues more clearly, establishing a solid foundation for our work in ‘speaking truth to power’.
+It ensured that our policy work is well-informed and evidence-based.
+It enabled us to articulate our position on key issues more clearly, establishing a solid foundation for our work in ‘speaking truth to power’.

 - Collecting evidence by engaging with people through our helpline, forum, social media, surveys and calls for evidence.

 - Analysing the policy landscape and identifying opportunities to influence and engage with key stakeholders, including the Ministry of Justice, Home Office, Disclosure and Barring Service, Department for Work and Pensions, as well as responding to relevant government reviews and enquiries.